ForgeRock/forgeops/helm/frconfig/README.md

-# frconfig - Manage configuration for the ForgeRock platform componets
+# frconfig - Manage configuration for the ForgeRock platform components

 This chart is responsible for fetching configuration to a shared persistent volume that is mounted by other pods.
 It must be running